-There are also 31 sixth forms in schools, six sixth form colleges and four general further education colleges.
+There are also 31 sixth forms in schools, 5 sixth form colleges and 4 general further education colleges.
 In addition, there are also 109 independent schools in the county.
-Independent schools provide places for 21% of Surrey pupils, in addition independent schools within the county provide education for many pupils who normally reside in other Local Authority areas.
+Independent schools provide places for 20% of Surrey pupils and independent schools within the county also provide education for many pupils who normally reside in other Local Authority areas.